padhi-homelab/configs/README.md

 cd /opt/configs ; ./setup.sh --help
 ```

-Check the options and then run `./setup.sh` with the desired ones.
+Check the options and then run `./setup.sh` with the desired options.